-Tutoring is provided in the basic skills areas of English, reading, and math as well as other subject areas.
-Professional and peer tutors are available in the Tutoring Center.
+Free tutoring is provided in the basic-skill areas of English, reading and math as well as other subject areas.
+Professional and peer tutors are available in the Academic Center for Excellence (ACE).

 STUDENTS WITH SPECIAL NEEDS

 Students with special needs as a result of a physical or learning disability, who are seeking accommodation, should contact the Dean of Student and Community Services for assistance.